Master of Science in Applied Economics

 This NTU programme specializes in equipping students with the necessary skills to excel in economic policy analysis by utilizing techniques such as econometrics, financial applied econometrics, cost-benefit analysis, project evaluation, and financial modelling, etc. Such skills are very useful for economic analysis of social policy, and investment and portfolio management.

 Applicants should possess a degree in Economics with good honours (if applicable).
-Applicants who do not have a degree in Economics will be considered provided they have a honours degree in other disciplines and a strong quantitative background.
+Applicants who do not have a degree in Economics will be considered, provided they have an honours degree in other disciplines and a strong quantitative background.

 ALL students will be required to read preparatory courses in Statistics and Mathematics, which will be conducted online via NTULearn during the trimester.

-A good IELTS/TOEFL is required for applicants from non-English speaking countries, unless they accomplished a bachelor degree (on campus) in native English speaking countries.
+A good IELTS/TOEFL score is required for applicants from non-English-speaking countries, unless they have completed a bachelor's degree (on campus) in native English-speaking countries.

-Kindly refer to this webpage https://www.ntu.edu.sg/admissions/graduate/cwadmissionguide for IELTS/TOEFL acceptance guideline.
+Kindly refer to this webpage https://www.ntu.edu.sg/admissions/graduate/cwadmissionguide for IELTS/TOEFL acceptance guidelines.

 Minimum Test Score